Chase Freedom: A More Rewarding Way to Shop

 I have been a Chase Freedom credit card holder since 2007.
 I use the Chase Freedom card for my day-to-day spending and always pay it off in full each month.
-Based on these six years as a cardholder, here are my thoughts on the card — including The Good, The Bad, The Ugly, and The Bottom Line.
-(See also: 5 More Ways to Earn Cashback Rewards)
+Based on these six years as a cardholder, here are my thoughts on the card — including the good and the bad.

 Here’s what I like best about my Chase Freedom card.

 The Chase Freedom card offers 5% total cash back in several categories every quarter (up to $1500 in combined purchases in bonus categories each quarter) and unlimited 1% on everything else.
 (Read about the rotation scheme below.)
 For the current quarter (April - June), the categories are restaurants, Bed Bath & Beyond, H&M, and Overstock.com.
 5% back is a great percentage back that few credit cards can beat.

 Cash Back Rewards